Getting Started¶

 $ nvflare poc prepare -n 2

-For more details, see Commmand for Proof Of Concept (POC) Mode.
+For more details, see Proof Of Concept (POC) Command.

 Once you are ready to start the FL system, you can run the following command to start the server and client systems and an admin console: